 After his tour of duty, Lyons happily returned to civilian life, where danger and death were not constant companions.
 The city of Somerville, Massachusetts, gave him his old job as director of traffic and parking.
 He had always prided himself on his communication and problem-solving skills, as well as his ability to satisfy constituents during their encounter with government.

-But back on the job, he found it difficult to focus, and he felt frustrated fielding calls about "allegedly unjust parking tickets," or petty complaints like someone parking in front of a house.
+But back on the job, he found it difficult to focus, and he felt frustrated fielding calls about "allegedly unjust parking tickets," or petty complaints such as someone parking in front of a house.

-"I'd seen kids with missing limbs," Lyons says.
+"I'd seen kids with missing limbs," Lyons said.
 "I was still very involved in the war on terrorism.
 My tenor and tone with constituents changed dramatically.
-I was curt, and less willing to hear out minor complaints."
+I was curt and less willing to hear out minor complaints."

-Today, as reservists return from dangerous but adrenaline-filled tours of duty in Iraq and Afghanistan and head back to once-challenging jobs they now see as mundane, Lyons's experience is instructive.
+Today, as reservists return from dangerous but adrenaline-filled tours of duty in Iraq and Afghanistan and head back to once-challenging jobs they now see as mundane, Lyons' experience is instructive.

 Sort Out Your Priorities

-Once you return, "you're being paid to do your job," Lyons says.
+Once you return, "you're being paid to do your job," Lyons said.
 "You've got to learn to focus.
 When your mind wanders to your friends overseas, you have to snap back and realize life does go on here."
-Though he struggled to maintain a professional demeanor, after a few months he rediscovered his civilian work rhythm.
+Though he struggled to maintain a professional demeanor, he rediscovered his civilian work rhythm after a few months.
 However, he says, "the underlying tension never went away."

 Resources to Help Vets Adjust

 The military itself can ease the adjustment.
-Active members have access to transition counselors at their full-time post -- some soldiers are ordered to meet with them before returning home.
-The MWR (Morale, Wellness, Recreation) division is another resource.
+Active members have access to transition counselors at their full-time post; some soldiers are ordered to meet with them before returning home.
+The MWR (Morale, Wellness and Recreation) division is another resource.
 Reservists may consult with transition and MWR officers at their base even after returning home.